 Friends of high culture will find their spiritual home in the Ulm Theater.The oldest civic theater in Germany offers classical and modern productions in three types of performing arts – opera, acting and ballet.The City of Ulm Philharmonic Orchestra can also be heard here regularly.In the Ulm Museum you can see the "Lion Man", carved from mammoth ivory.
 This is one of the very oldest human-animal-shaped sculptures in the world.Modern art aficionados will be drawn to the Weishaupt Art Gallery in the Neue Mitte, with works by Roy Lichtenstein and Andy Warhol.There are also cultural projects

-taking place at the Hochschule Ulm – such as the university choir or the university orchestra – where participation is expressly welcomed.
+at Ulm University of Applied Sciences – such as the university choir or the university orchestra – where participation is expressly welcomed.

-For lovers of live performances, in the summer there is the six-week "Ulmer Zelt" festival in the Friedrichsau, offering cabaret and live music.
+For live performance lovers, in the summer the six-week "Ulmer Zelt" festival in the Friedrichsau offers cabaret and live music.